-6 Performance Three: Making the Camera Obvious
+Performance Three: Making the Camera Obvious

-Two cameras are used with the high intensity wearable projection computer system, including the concealed infrared night vision camera of Performance Two, and an additional head-mounted digital camera of the ordinary hand-held consumer variety.
+Two cameras are used with the high intensity wearable projection computer devices, including the concealed infrared night vision camera of Performance Two, and an additional digital camera of the ordinary consumer variety that has been headmounted.
 The purpose of using the additional camera is to make the act of taking a picture obvious.
-The additional camera chosen, a Kodak DC 260, looks, sounds, and seems to most people like a very traditional camera so that its function is obvious.
+The additional camera chosen, a Kodak DC 260, looks like a traditional camera.
 It has a loud click sound (synthesized by its built in speaker, so that it sounds like a film camera) and a built-in electronic flash that calls attention to itself whenever it takes a picture.
-The device represents the average individual's conception of what a camera should look like.

 When people turn to see what caused the flash, they see their pictures projected on the ground.
-To make the image capture more obvious, both pictures (freeze-frame stills as well as live video) are displayed side-by side.
-The flash serves as an annunciator, to indicate clearly that a picture is being taken every 19 seconds (the update rate of the color still camera).
-Text such as "CAMERAS REDUCE CRIME..." is used in the projection, together with the still and video displays.
+To make the image capture more obvious, both pictures (freeze-frame stills and live video) are displayed side-by side.
+The flash serves as an annunciator, clearly indicating that a picture is being taken every 19 seconds (the update rate of the still camera).
+Text such as "CAMERAS REDUCE CRIME. . ." is used in the projection, together with the still and video displays.

-During Performance Three, social controllers often object to the taking of pictures because of organizational policies against sousveillance.
+During Performance Three, social controllers often objected to the taking of pictures because of organizational policies against sousveillance.
 However, the situation changes when the camera wearer attributes the acts of photographic data collection to external circumstances or to the camera wearer's apparent lack of control over picture taking.
-Various "externalizers" used in the performance:
+Various "externalizers" are used in the performance:

 - 1. The wearable computer system is completely hands-free.
-The wearer has no controls, no keypads, no mice, no buttons to push, and no other form of control over the apparatus. - 2.
-The apparatus is automated or controlled externally so that it continues to take pictures while the wearer is explaining to the surveiller that it is beyond his control. - 3.
-The wearer appears unable to remove the apparatus.
-For example, the wearer can explain to the surveiller that the device is held on by security screws for security purposes, in this case, a skull frame with dermaplants, and comfort bands are screwed to the eyeglass frames so that the wearer cannot remove the device.
+The wearer has no controls, no keypads, no mice, no buttons to push, and no other form of control over the device. - 2.
+The device is automated or controlled externally so that it continues to take pictures while the wearer is explaining to the surveiller that it is beyond his control. - 3.
+The wearer appears unable to remove the device.
+For example, the wearer can explain to the surveiller that the device is held on by screws for security purposes.
+In this case, a skull frame with dermaplants and comfort bands are screwed to the eyeglass frames so that the wearer cannot remove the device.
 Other variations on externalization themes include deliberately modifying the camera ahead of time so that it "malfunctions" and gets stuck in the "on" position.